 The San Mateo County Child Care Partnership Council takes the lead in planning and advocating for quality care and early education for all children, from birth to age fourteen, in San Mateo County.
-It is a state-mandated local council under joint auspices of San Mateo County Board of Supervisors and the San Mateo County Superintendent of Schools.
+It is a state-mandated local council under joint auspices of the San Mateo County Board of Supervisors and the San Mateo County Superintendent of Schools.

 What is the San Mateo County Child Care Partnership Council?

 The Child Care Partnership Council provides a forum for the identification of local priorities for child care and early learning services and the development of policies and strategies to meet the priorities.
 It provides a community venue where the impact of state and federal child care and family policies, proposed legislation or regulation can be examined from multiple viewpoints.
 The Council makes decisions on the local distribution of state child care funding.
-It conducts a mandated community – wide needs assessment, followed by a county-wide strategic plan for child care services for all children every five years.
+It conducts a mandated community – wide needs assessment, followed by a county-wide strategic plan for child care services for all children, every five years.

 The History of the Council in State Law

 In 1991 the state legislature established Local Child Care Planning Councils (LPCs) in every county in California.
-In San Mateo County, the LPC is known as the Child Care Partnership Council.
+In San Mateo County, the LPC is known as the Child Care Partnership Council (the Council or CCPC).
 From the beginning it was co-chaired by a member of the Board of Supervisors and the County Superintendent of Schools.
 Members included representatives from each region of the county: North, Central, South and Coast.
 In 1997, with the advent of welfare reform, the role of Child Care Planning Councils was strengthened through passage of AB 1542 and the implementation of CalWORKS (Education Code, Sections 8499.3 et. seq. and 54744.)
 The new legislation formalized the stakeholders who must make up the Council and mandated specific duties and decisions.

 What are the required duties of the Council?

-- Conduct a county-wide needs assessment every five years
+- Conduct a county-wide Needs Assessment every five years

 - Prepare a comprehensive county-wide plan for child care